Protecting Plum Island From Development

 For more information, please visit the Preserve Plum Island Coalition website

-As of September 2017, the Preserve Plum Island Coalition has grown to include more than 80 organizations fighting to see the island’s undeveloped acreage protected in perpetuity as a National Wildlife Refuge or preserve.
+Coalition Support: As of April 2018, the Preserve Plum Island Coalition has grown to include more than 100 organizations fighting to see the island’s undeveloped acreage protected in perpetuity as a National Wildlife Refuge or preserve.